-Part 2 — When sin entered the world through Adam the repercussion is death to all mankind.
-Sinners are into the world even before the beginning of time.
+Part 2 — When Sin entered the world through Adam, the repercussion was death for all humanity.
+Sinners have been in the world even before the beginning of time.

-These sinners are the fallen angels deceived by the father of all lies, who rebelled against God for power but defeated by the angels of God.
-These angels were cut off from heaven and thrust down by God to the earth.
-At first, the earth was formless, uninhabited and darkness was all over the surface of the sea.
-The judgment followed one sin and brought condemnation, but the gift followed many trespasses and brought justification.
+These sinners are the fallen angels deceived by the Father of all lies, who rebelled against God for power but were defeated by the angels of God.
+So God cut these angels off from Heaven and thrust them down by God to the earth.
+At first, the earth was formless and uninhabited, and darkness was all over the sea’s surface.
+The judgment followed one Sin and brought condemnation, but the gift followed many trespasses and justification.

-In Romans 5:17-21(NIV), For if by the trespass of the one man, death reigned through that one man, how much more will those who receive God’s abundant provision of grace and of the gift of righteousness reign in life through the one man, Jesus Christ!
-Consequently, just as one trespass resulted in condemnation for all people, so also one righteous act resulted in justification and life for all people.
-For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous. so that, just as sin reigned in death, so also grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.
+In Romans 5:17-21(NIV), For if by the trespass of the one man, death reigned through that one man, how much more will those who receive God’s abundant provision of grace and the gift of righteousness reign in life through the one man, Jesus Christ!
+Consequently, just as one trespass resulted in condemnation for all people, so did one righteous act that resulted in justification and life for all people.
+For just as through the disobedience of the one man, the many were made sinners, so also through the obedience of the one man, the many will be made righteous.
+So that, just as Sin reigned in death, grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.

-We believe that God is just to forgive our sins.
-So, make it a habit that before bedtime to express to God how sorry we are for our sins and thank Him for the guidance and protection for the day, repent and ask for forgiveness.
-Though we are not physically reformed every time we woke up every morning our spirit is renewed every day by the Holy Spirit.
+We believe that God is to forgive our sins.
+So, make it a habit before bedtime to express to God how sorry we are for our sins and thank Him for the guidance and protection for the day, repent and ask for forgiveness.
+Though we are not physically reformed every time we wake up, our Spirit is renewed daily by the Holy Spirit.
 There are many ways for us to sin.
-We reacted badly to news especially political news, like for example; on TV guests in a program with the opinion that you disagree.
-Getting upset that the coffee is not hot enough for the morning sip, cannot find the necktie that matches and so forth, and sometimes you rewind the anger of yesterday to the new day that is supposedly a clean spirit with a clear mind.
-There is no doubt in our mind that anger alone can start an unclean day.
+We reacted severely to news, especially political news, for example, on TV guests in a program with the opinion that we disagreed.
+Getting upset that the coffee is not hot enough for the morning sip, you cannot find the necktie that matches, and so forth, and sometimes you rewind yesterday’s anger to the new day that is supposedly a pure spirit with a clear mind.
+We do not doubt that anger alone can start a cloudy day.

 How can I know what is a sin and what is not?
-Spiritual health is not determined by how we look, but by how we live.
+Spiritual health is not determined by how we look but by how we live.
 Matthew 5:28, out of the heart comes the issue of life.
-We can dress the most expensive clothes, wear the top of the line shoes and handbags, expensive watches and cologne, we can look good, smells good, we can grab all the attention of the whole world but with emptiness in our heart, what does it do good to you when your heart disagrees with your mind.
-“What profits a man if he gains the whole world but loses his own soul”.
-If we agree not to resist evil works, the consequences for our soul is death.
+We can dress in the most expensive clothes, wear the top of line shoes and handbags, expensive watches and cologne, we can look good, smells good, can grab all the attention of the whole world but with emptiness in our heart, what does it do good to you when your heart disagrees with your mind.
+“What profits a man if he gains the whole world but loses his soul.”
+If we agree not to resist evil works, the consequence for our souls is death.
 Ezekiel 18 “the soul that sinned, it shall die.”

 The Bible is very explicit about various sins.
-In Proverbs 6:16-19 pride, lying, and murder, among others.
+In Proverbs 6:16-19, pride, lying, and murder, among others.
 Paul adds sexual immorality, idolatry, witchcraft, hatred, and jealousy in Galatians 5:19-21.
 And 1 Corinthians 6:9-10 includes stealing, swindling, and drunkenness.
-There are many more sins to mention but understanding every single one of it will already cause us to sin and will raise too many questions and bring doubt to our immaturity.
-Many claimed maturity but due to lack of knowledge and ignorance of the Word it turns to be a false claim.
+There are many more sins to mention, but understanding every single one of them will already cause us to sin, raise too many questions, and bring doubt to our immaturity.
+Many claimed maturity, but it turned out to be false due to a lack of knowledge and ignorance of the Word.

-There is much more we would like to emphasize this, but it is difficult to expound since some people lack spiritual interest; some individuals with itchy ears are hard to convince.
-These people are those with their bodies present but their minds are somewhere else.
-If we have been in the faith for quite sometimes and well versed with the Word, is it the time to teach others and serve God’s purpose and will instead?
-With all the arguments about who is rightly dividing the word of God, I suggest to request a refresher course and use what Mathew 7 suggested to “Ask, Seek, Knock”, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”
+We want to emphasize much more, but it is difficult to expound since some people lack spiritual interest; some individuals with itchy ears are hard to convince.
+These people have their bodies present, but their minds are elsewhere.
+If we have been in the faith for quite some time and are well versed with the Word, is it the time to teach others and serve God’s purpose and will instead?
+With all the arguments about who is rightly dividing the Word of God, I suggest requesting a refresher course and using what Mathew 7 suggested to “Ask, Seek, Knock,” “Ask, and it will be given to you; seek and you will find; knock, and the door will be opened to you.”

-Since we are in the ministry for a long time, we already heard varied presentations of the preachers, styles and formats, tone of voice, body movements, and most of all how well they outline the preaching that impresses the listeners to pay attention.
-In some cases, the center part of the speech was not able to remain in line with the title and subtitles, but what most of the preachers cannot avoid towards the end of the sermon is it wrap out the sermon to salvation.
-Even though it is a reminder that salvation is the reason for believing and the central point of our faith, we still felt that our maturity is being questioned.
+Since we have been in the ministry for a long time, we have already heard varied presentations of the preachers, styles and formats, tone of voice, body movements, and most of all, how well they outline the preaching that impresses the listeners to pay attention.
+In some cases, the center part of the speech was not able to remain in line with the title and subtitles, but what most of the preachers cannot avoid towards the end of the sermon is it wraps out the sermon to salvation.
+Even though it reminds us that salvation is the reason for believing and the central point of our faith, we still feel that our maturity is being questioned.
 This attitude can be a sin itself – Pride.
-Recognizing the difference between good and evil will bring us to more enlightenment and being honest to oneself is a step towards a good relationship with our Creator.
+Recognizing the difference between good and evil will bring us more enlightenment, and being honest to oneself is a step towards a good relationship with our Creator.

 Are all sins equal?
-The Spirit of forgiveness clearly expresses to have a closer relationship with God but the kingdom of Sin dictates otherwise.
-The Holy Spirit grieves when we do things against His will and the spiritual reign of God in our heart is compromised.
-It is unclear and sometimes difficult to analyze because of the sacredness of the Scriptures which is only revealed to some and remains hidden to many and eventually will be revealed in such time according to His plan.
-The Scriptures don’t hold our free will captive, but strongly suggest seeking the truth that will wipe out a doubt, so seeking the truth could be the solution and when we find it, we have to share it.
+The Spirit of forgiveness clearly expresses having a closer relationship with God, but the kingdom of Sin dictates otherwise.
+The Holy Spirit grieves when we do things against His will, and the spiritual reign of God in our hearts is compromised.
+It is unclear and sometimes difficult to analyze because of the sacredness of the Scriptures, which is only revealed to some and remains hidden to many and eventually will be revealed in such time according to His plan.
+The Scriptures don’t hold our free will captive but strongly suggest seeking the Truth that will wipe out a doubt, so seeking the Truth could be the solution, and when we find it, we have to share it.

-With the impression of the existence of two different domains validate that not all sins are equal and open to more than one interpretation.
-If all sins are not equal, how do we measure which sins has a deeper degree of punishment and who will be absolved of guilt?
-And to what extent that salvation is in the brink of losing?
+The impression of the existence of two different domains validates that not all sins are equal and open to more than one interpretation.
+If all sins are not equal, how do we measure which ones have a deeper degree of punishment and who will be absolved of guilt?
+And to what extent is that salvation on the brink of losing?
 Do we lose it?

 According to Paul, by faith alone, we can achieve salvation through the work of Jesus Christ on the cross.
-Once we are saved our salvation is sealed by the Holy Spirit and cannot be unsaved.
-While James 2:24 said that faith without work is dead, there are only two options.
+Once we are saved, our salvation is sealed by the Holy Spirit and cannot be unsaved.
+While James 2:24 says that faith without work is dead, there are only two options.
 We are saved by faith alone, or we are saved by faith and works.
-Either we adapt the teaching of Paul the apostle or James the brother of Jesus Christ there is no other alternative.
-Since the reformation up to this date, this becomes a never-ending debate.
-Protestants support Paul while James is supported by Catholic doctrines.
-Two groups of Christians with a different approach to salvation seem complex but it is not!
-It is about what we believe and God will never hold it against us.
-Submit to Him rather than leaning to the understanding of men and God will give us wisdom.
+Either we adapt the teaching of Paul the apostle or James the brother of Jesus Christ; there is no other alternative.
+Since the reformation up to this date, this has become a never-ending debate.
+Protestants support Paul, while Catholic doctrines support James.
+Two groups of Christians with different approaches to salvation seem complex, but it is not!
+It is about what we believe, and God will never hold it against us.
+Submit to Him rather than leaning to the understanding of men, and God will give us wisdom.
 Without Works Faith Is Dead James 2:14-26

 What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?
 If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what good is that?
 So also faith by itself, if it does not have the works, is it dead?